Chart Color Schemes

 Health performance in Richmond - Clarendon is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Richmond-Clarendon faces significant health challenges, as indicated by data from June 2022.
+Richmond-Clarendon faces significant health challenges, as indicated by data showing high prevalence of common health conditions across both younger and older age groups.

 Frequently Asked Questions - Health